WELCOME TO EC RESIDENCE LIFE

 Students needing to stay on campus during these breaks for a college related reason (athletics, on campus job, student teaching, internship, etc) may do so free of charge with prior approval.
 Others could be charged $10/night.

 Summer housing is offered to any current Eureka College student.
-Summer housing rates differ based on which building you stay in and your reason for staying.
-Housing will be available in Gunz Hall.
-Founders Court (Upper Deweese) will be used for overflow, if needed.
+Housing will be available in Gunzenhauser Hall.

 Prices are as follows: